 Edge Cases:

-is always valid.target_array
+source_array is always valid.target_array + non-empty

-→ invalid.
+source_array → invalid.

 Tooling Behavior:

-exist in both
+properties exist in both

-source_array
+source_array and

-target_array
+target_array schemas.

-are specified for primitive
+properties are specified for primitive

 arrays.